Kim Clackson

 Kimbel Gerald Clackson (born February 13, 1955) is a Canadian former professional ice hockey defenceman who played 106 games in the National Hockey League (NHL) and 271 games in the World Hockey Association (WHA).
 Clackson played for the Winnipeg Jets, Quebec Nordiques, Pittsburgh Penguins, and Indianapolis Racers.
-He currently holds the NHL record for most penalties in a single playoff game (8 - Apr 14, 1980 vs Boston).
+He shares the NHL record for most penalties in a single playoff game (alongside Forbes Kennedy and Dale Hunter), having committed eight on April 14, 1980, against the Boston Bruins.

 Clackson's elder son, Matt, was drafted by the Philadelphia Flyers and played 270 games in the American Hockey League (AHL).
 Another son, Chris, played in the AHL and the ECHL.